Query Processing on Tensor Computation Runtimes: Evaluation

+Compared with the baselines, \system (interpreted or compiled) outperforms BlazingSQL \revision{(Blazing in the table)} for all the queries, and it outperforms OmnisciDB \revision{(Omnisci)} on 15 queries out of the 18 queries supported by OmnisciDB.
+For the remaining 3 queries, \system achieves query times within a factor of 2 from OmnisciDB.
+Note that \system supports all 22 TPC-H queries, while BlazingSQL and OmnisciDB only support 17 and 18 queries, respectively.

-Finally, if we compare the best CPU performance versus the best GPU ones, in general, we see that the runtimes on GPU are 1.5$\times$ to 30$\times$ better than the CPU ones (single core), except for Q16 where DuckDB is about 4$\times$ faster than the best GPU implementation (\system).
-This somehow counter-intuitive result is due to the fact that with scale factor 1, GPU resources are not completely saturated.
+Finally, if we compare the best CPU performance versus the best GPU ones, in general, we see that the query times on GPU are 1.5$\times$ to 48$\times$ better than the CPU ones (single core), except for Q16 where DuckDB is about 3$\times$ faster than the best-performing GPU system.
+This somehow counter-intuitive result is due to the fact that, at scale factor 1, GPU resources are not completely saturated.
 Therefore, it makes sense to explore how these systems scale with more data and more available core.
 This is what we explore next.